EVODelavega/PyPHPScanner/README.md

 ============

 Simple way to scan text files (logs, other scripts,...).
 Was originally written to scan PHP scripts for use of magic getters/setters, hence the name.
 The Scanner.py file can also replace these, statements with an accuracy of approx. 90~95%.
-It struggles with nested expressions and simply cannot deal with multi-line statements (Yet).
+It simply cannot deal with multi-line statements (Yet).
 Just don't trust this script blindly.
 Example of its original purpouse, and to show what this Scanner can do:

 ```php